Did you know...

 Additionally, the European Court of Auditors reviews the EU accounts every year.
 For several years the Court has confirmed that the EU accounts are properly kept, but also points out errors in procedures (e.g. accounting errors by national programme participants or claims for non-eligible costs).
 Errors do not mean that EU money is lost, wasted or affected by fraud.
 A large part of the money spent in error is recovered.

-If you want to see for yourself who has received EU funding, the Financial Transparency System will show you who received payments from the Commission.
+If you want to see which entities have received EU funding, the financial transparency system will show you who has received payments from the EU budget.

-Although the EU budget is adopted every year, it must be established within the limits of the Multiannual Financial Framework (MFF).
-The MFF is an expenditure plan setting the maximum annual amounts which the EU can spend in different fields of activities over a given period (normally seven years).
-It therefore shapes the EU’s political priorities for seven years.
+Although the EU budget is adopted every year, it must be established within the limits of the multiannual financial framework (MFF).
+The MFF is an expenditure plan setting the maximum annual amounts which the EU can spend in different fields of activities over a 7-year period.
+It therefore shapes the EU’s political priorities for 7 years.

 For the 2014-20 funding period, the EU wants to meet the targets of the Europe 2020 growth strategy, focusing on what Europe needs in order to overcome the economic and financial crisis and concentrating on areas where it can make a genuine difference.
 Key elements of the 2014-20 MFF include:

-In 2012, Hungary’s public expenditure amounted to around HUF 14 082 billion (EUR 47 billion) – that is less than the HUF 40 750 billion (EUR 136 billion) EU budget for the same year.
-However, it represented 52 % of the country’s GNI, whereas the EU budget for the 27 Member States at that time was around 1 % of the Union’s GNI.
+In 2013, Hungary’s public expenditure amounted to around HUF 14 388 billion (EUR 49 billion) – that is less than the HUF 42 823 billion (EUR 144 billion) EU budget for the same year.
+However, it represented 53 % of the country’s GNI, whereas the EU budget for the 28 Member States was around 1 % of the Union’s GNI.

 The EU and national budgets serve different, yet complementary purposes.
 The EU budget targets areas where EU money can generate added value.
 For example, a project of such magnitude as the European satellite navigation system Galileo could not be financed by a single Member State alone.

-Hungary is one of those EU members which receive more from the EU budget than they contribute, and it will remain in this position throughout the next financial period (2014-20).
-Bear also in mind that this net balance does not accurately reflect the many benefits of EU membership.
+Hungary is one of those EU members which receives more from the EU budget than it contributes, and it will remain in this position throughout the next financial period (2014-20).
+Also bear in mind that this net balance does not accurately reflect the many benefits of EU membership.
 Many of them, such as peace, political stability, security and freedom to live, work, study and travel anywhere in the Union cannot be measured.
 In addition, European investments are intended to benefit the EU as a whole, and European funding in one country can benefit other EU members as well.

 That is why it represents a large proportion of the EU budget.
 It is also less costly for EU countries as a whole than implementing 28 different national policies.

-The Common Agricultural Policy has undergone a major reform, whereby its share of the EU budget has fallen from 70 % in 1985 to around 40 % today, and is set to continue falling to 33 % in 2020.
-A new reform which comes into force in 2014 further strengthens European agricultural competitiveness, making it more environmentally-friendly.
+The common agricultural policy has undergone a major reform, whereby its share of the EU budget has fallen from 70 % in 1985 to around 40 % today, and is set to continue falling to 33 % in 2020.
+A new reform which came into force in 2014 further strengthens European agricultural competitiveness, making it more environmentally-friendly.

 All values in national currencies have been converted using exchange rates from October 2013.